 How to Detect Displays on a Mac

-Like some other features in new versions of OS X, the “Detect Displays” button is now hidden by default, no longer immediately visible in the Display Preferences of Mavericks.
+Like some other features in new versions of macOS and Mac OS X, the “Detect Displays” button is now hidden by default, no longer immediately visible in the Display Preferences of macOS Monterey, macOS Big Sur, macOS Mojave, Sierra, macOS High Sierra, OS X El Capitan, OS X Yosemite, and OS X Mavericks.
 This does not indicate a problem with the Mac or with the external screen you wish to use, you simply have to toggle the Option key to make the detect feature visible and then be able to run the detection as usual.
 This applies to secondary displays of all types, whether it’s an external monitor, AirPlay mirroring, AirDisplay, a projector, an HDMI connection to a TV, or whatever other additional screen you have attempted to connect to the Mac.
 If you’re having any issues either showing the feature or getting an external screen to show up properly, this is what you’ll want to do.

 With the secondary display to detect already connected to the Mac, do the following:

 - Go to the Apple menu and choose System Preferences

 - Hold down the “Option” key to show the “Detect Displays” button – note that it replaces the ‘Gather Windows’ button

 - Click on “Detect Displays” while holding down Option to use the function as intended